Security guard: Malaysia

 Security officers at KK Times Square in Kota Kinabalu.

 The private security industry is regulated by the Ministry of Home Affairs (Kementerian Dalam Negeri).
-As of 2018, all private security companies in Malaysia must have a minimum of 80% of their employees complete a Certified Security Guard Training Course in order to receive approval to renew their Private Agency License.
-Peninsular Malaysia allows for the use of Nepalese security guards whereby East Malaysian immigration policy does not allow the use of foreign workers to be employed in the security industry.
+As of 2018, all private security companies in Malaysia must have a minimum of 80% of their employees complete a Certified Security Guard Training Course to receive approval to renew their Private Agency License.
+Peninsular Malaysia allows the use of Nepalese security guards, whereas East Malaysian immigration policy does not permit the employment of foreign workers in the security industry.

 South Africa

 Private security workers in Johannesburg during the 2010 World Cup.

-Security guards along with the rest of the private security industry are regulated under Act 56 of 2001, Private Security Industry Regulation Act.
+Security guards, along with the rest of the private security industry, are regulated under Act 56 of 2001, Private Security Industry Regulation Act.

 United States

 Private security guards have outnumbered police officers since the 1980s, predating the heightened concern about security brought on by the September 11 attacks of 2001.
 The more than 1 million contract security officers, and an equal number of guards estimated to work directly for U.S. corporations, is much greater than the nearly 700,000 sworn law enforcement officers in the United States.
 Most states require a license to work as a security officer.
 This license may include a criminal background check or mandated training requirements.
 Security guards have the same powers of arrest as a private citizen, called a "private person" arrest, "any person" arrest, or "citizen's arrest".
 If weapons are carried, additional permits and training are usually required.
-Armed security personnel are generally employed to protect sensitive sites such as government and military installations, armored money transports, casinos, banks and other financial institutions, and nuclear power plants.
+Armed security personnel are generally employed to protect sensitive sites, including government and military installations, armored money transports, casinos, banks and other financial institutions, and nuclear power plants.
 However, armed security is quickly becoming a standard for vehicle patrol officers and on many other non-government sites.

 The responsibilities of security guards in the United States are expanding in scope.
 For example, a trend is the increasing use of private security to support services previously provided by police departments.
-James F. Pastor addresses substantive legal and public policy issues which directly or indirectly relate to the provision of security services.
-These can be demonstrated by the logic of alternative or supplemental service providers.
+James F. Pastor addresses substantive legal and public policy issues that directly or indirectly relate to the provision of security services.
+The logic of alternative or supplemental service providers can demonstrate these.
 The use of private police has particular appeal because property or business owners can directly contract for public safety services, thereby providing welcome relief for municipal budgets.
-Finally, private police functions can be flexible, depending upon the financial, organizational, political, and circumstances of the client.
+Finally, private police functions can be flexible, depending on the client's financial, organizational, political, and other circumstances.

 Arizona – Licensed security companies are required to provide eight hours of pre-assignment training to all persons employed as security guards before the employee acts in the capacity of a security guard.
 There is a state-mandated curriculum that must be taught, and subjects covered must include criminal law and laws of arrest, uniforms and grooming, communications, use of force, general security procedures, crime scene preservation, ethics, and first response.